Skip to main content

 1. Give timely and sensitive feedback

-Feedback is critical in online learning.
+Feedback is critical in online learning environments.
 When the educational process takes place in a classroom, the teacher has numerous opportunities to give feedback in real time, thus streamlining students and pinpointing their mistakes early.
 When the studies take place on a distance basis, delayed feedback may result in the students’ sense of isolation and may even cause some serious deviations from the course.

-• Arrange videoconferences with Zoom to discuss important issues and give virtual feedback sessions
+• Arrange videoconferences with Zoom to discuss important issues and give virtual feedback sessions for students

 • Create activities with tools that have feedback built-in, such as BookWidgets